 Cincinnati Bearcats Odds

 The Cincinnati Bearcats football team has been on the rise in recent years, with a decade-plus of success culminating in a 2022 College Football Playoff appearance.
 Former head coach Luke Fickell was 57-18 over six seasons at Cincinnati.
 His replacement, Scott Satterfield, will look to build on the momentum and ensure the Bearcats are a staple in the Top-25 as they head into their first season in the Big 12 conference.

 This week’s Bearcats odds: Spread, Championship, Heisman

-Below, you’ll find our automatically updated odds feed that features lines from reputable and reliable sportsbooks.
-You can customize what you see with this feed by choosing from Bearcats point spreads, moneylines and over/unders.
-If you see Bearcats betting odds you like, click on them and you’ll be taken directly to the sportsbook.
+Below find updated Bearcats odds from legal online sportsbooks.
+If you see odds you like, click on them and you’ll be taken directly to the sportsbook.

 Today’s Bearcats game odds